showandtell/ShowAndTell/README.md

 * Make a presentation about the features
 * Try to encapsulate code for each media widget.
 Use polymer web components??
 * Is recording possible in windows firefox?
+* keep audio names and overwrite previous files when publishing.

 Presentations are published to a github repo called "slide-shows".
 I'm hesitant to use a single repo: